cheril0905/Blog-Webpage/README.md

 - Smooth image hover zoom effect
 - Clean typography and subtle shadows for better readability
 - Minimal and elegant design suitable for various blog categories
-- Valid redirection for viewing full blog
+- Valid redirection to site for viewing full blog
+- Responsive UI for screens of different dimensions using media query

 ## Technologies Used